BEE PROGRAMS

 Yes!
 Please contact info@dunwoodynature.com to inquire about purchasing local honey.

 If you notice a big pile of bees sitting on a tree branch, your outdoor furniture, or your child’s playset, congratulations!
 You have found a swarm!
 Swarming bees are looking for a new place to call home.
-This happens when a colony gets to large for its hive.
-These bees are generally gentle and well behaved.
+This happens when a colony gets too large for its hive.
+These bees are generally gentle and well-behaved.

 Plants Honey Bees Use by Shannon Trimboli